Spazzy757/paul/README.md

 - `/remove-label <some-label>`: Paul will remove a label from a issue/PR (conditions: must be maintainer in PAUL.yaml and label must exists)
 - `/dog`: Paul will add and image of a dog
 - `/cat`: Paul will add an Image of a cat
+- `/giphy <some description>`: Paul will fetch a giphy that matches the description and add it to the PR/Issue (only single word descriptions are currently supported)

 Other Functions: